 Nevertheless, the ski and snowboard rentals are prepared for the rush and the equipment rental was hassle free.
 Prices in Switzerland are quite high and for longer stays it is recommendable to bring along your own equipment or even buy it.
 Also, the ski passes for the lifts are expensive.
 Many hotels are offering packages including the same which should always be checked for upon booking.
 After a few runs the weather turned into a snow flurry which made the visibility very low and we decided to spend the rest of the day in the Thermal Baths Tamina of Bad Ragaz.
 A great place to warm up after a day on the slopes and to relax your muscles.
 Sitting in a heated outdoor pool it is just an incredible feeling to enjoy the snowfall at the same time.

 A couple of days later I already found myself heading over to Austria with my friend for some more snowboarding fun!
 The trip brought us to Warth, which is a nice sleepy little village in the Alps.
 The Wellness hotel Wartherhof is the best accommodation in town.
 Right opposite to the ski lift and ski rental it has the ideal location.
 The employees are very friendly and welcoming and the service is one of the best I have experienced.
 Everyone makes you feel at home from the moment you step in.
 With breakfast and a delicious five-course dinner menu, your palate will thank you!
+The hotel has a brilliant way of storing food safely and I should say that the food was excellent.

 The village itself provides picturesque ambiance for a digestive stroll after dinner.
 Lucky with the weather conditions we got ready for a day on the slopes.
 Heading over to the rental shop and getting my equipment together I was positively surprised when I got the bill.
 Compared to Switzerland it was a third of the price.